0chain/zboxcli/README.md

 ### Pay interests

-Some changes in stake pool pays all pending rewards to calculate next rewards correctly and don't complicate stake pool.
+Changes in stake pool pays all pending rewards to calculate next rewards correctly and don't complicate stake pool.
 But if there are no changes interests will not be paid.
-The `sp-pay-interests` can be used to pay the interests.
-The command never fails.
-It pays interest for all delegates.
-Use `sp-info` to check interests can be paid.
+To pay the interests  `sp-pay-interests`  command can be used to pays interest for all delegates.
+Use `sp-info` to check interests can be paid or not.

 #### Usage